-- (a) First Year.
-During the Fall of the first year, part-time students are normally registered for Contracts I, LRWA I and Torts I. In the Spring semester they are registered for Contracts II, LRWA II and Torts II, and in the Summer session they are registered for Criminal Law and must take two (2) to three (3) elective hours. - (b) Second Year.
-During the Fall semester of the second year, part-time students are registered for Civil Procedure I, Real Property I and Criminal Procedure.
-During the Spring semester, second year, part-time students who entered prior to Fall 2008 are registered for Civil Procedure II, Real Property II, and LRWA III.
-Students entering in Fall 2008 or after, during the Spring semester, are registered for Civil procedure II and Real Property II and either LRWA III or Legal Drafting.
-During the Summer session, they take six (6) elective hours. - (c) Third Year.
-During the Fall semester of the third year, part-time students are registered for Constitutional Law I, Business Organizations, and Evidence I. Students may select two (2) or three (3) credit hours of electives.
-In the Spring semester of the third year, part-time students are registered for Constitutional Law II and Evidence II.
-Students must select three (3) hours of electives.
-In the Summer session, students are registered for Professional Responsibility and may select up to four (4) credit hours of electives. - (d) Fourth Year.
-During the Fall semester of the fourth year, part-time students are registered for Remedies and Sales and Secured Transactions and may select three (3) credit hours of electives.
-Students who entered prior to Fall 2008 complete their program in the Spring semester by completing Legal Drafting and six (6) credit hours of electives.
-Students entering in Fall 2008 complete their program in the Spring semester by completing Advanced Legal Writing.
+- (a).
+First Year.
+During the Fall semester of the first year, part-time students are required to take the following courses: P.A.S.S. (no-credit, taken on-line), Contracts I (3 credits), LRWA I (3 credits), and Torts I (3 credits).
+In the Spring semester, part-time students are required to take the following courses: Contracts II (3 credits), LRWA II (3 credits), and Torts II (3 credits); and in the Summer session, they are required to take the following courses: Criminal Law (3 credits) and must take 2-3 elective/upper division writing credits. - (b).
+Second Year.
+During the Fall semester of the second year, part-time students are registered for Civil Procedure I (3 credits), Real Property I (3 credits) and Criminal Procedure (3 credits).
+During the Spring semester, Civil Procedure II (3 credits), Real Property II (3 credits), and 2-5 credits in electives/upper division writing courses. - (c).
+Third Year.
+During the Fall semester of the third year, part-time students are required to take the following courses: Constitutional Law I (3 credits), Business Organizations (3 credits), and Evidence I (2 credits).
+Students may select 2-3 elective/upper division writing credits.
+In the Spring semester of the third year, part-time students are required to take the following courses: Constitutional Law II (3 credits) and Evidence II (2 credits).
+Students must take 3-6 credits electives/upper division writing.
+In the Summer session, students are required to take the following courses: Professional Responsibility (2 credits) and may select up to four (4) credit hours of electives/upper division writing. - (d).
+Fourth Year.
+During the Fall semester of the fourth year, part-time students are registered for Remedies (3 credits) and Sales and Secured Transactions (3 credits) and may take 3-5 electives/upper division writing.
+During the Spring semester, these students should have completed all of required courses and may take up to 11 credits in electives.